Fatal Workplace Injuries

 • Minor children under the age of 25 (must be enrolled in school full-time or be mentally or physically disabled)

-If the deceased worker has no spouse or children, their parents may be allowed to claim death benefits if they were dependent on the victim prior to their death.
+If the deceased worker has no spouse or children, their parents may be allowed to claim death benefits if they were dependent on the victim before their death.

 In general, families can receive death benefits for up to 25 years or until they have been paid $750,000 in benefits, whichever comes first.
 If the surviving spouse remarries but still has minor children (under 18), the death benefits will continue.

-However, if the spouse remarries but has no minor children they will only receive 2 years worth of death benefits.
+However, if the spouse remarries but has no minor children, they will only receive two years' worth of death benefits.
 Surviving children with mental or physical disabilities will continue to receive benefits for as long as their condition exists.

-Our legal team at Leonard Law Group has represented more than 25,000 injured individuals and we’ve won more than $750,000,000 in verdicts and settlements on behalf of our clients.
+Our legal team at Leonard Law Group has represented more than 35,000 injured individuals and we’ve won more than $1,000,000,000 in verdicts & settlements on behalf of our clients.
 We have a thorough understanding of the benefits available to injured workers, including the death benefits that workers’ families are entitled to.
+Our extensive experience allows us to navigate the complexities of the legal system efficiently and effectively, providing you with peace of mind during a troubling time.

-Contact Leonard Law Group today to discuss your case in a FREE consultation with our Chicago workplace wrongful death attorneys.
+Contact Leonard Law Group today to discuss your case in a FREE consultation with our workplace wrongful death attorneys in Chicago.

 Clients Share Their Stories